 Prior to joining the Foundation, Rachel was the Director of Operations for The Hivery, a community space and inspiration lab in Marin, CA with a mission to elevate the potential of women.
 Previously, she worked for several nonprofits, notably the JCC East Bay in Berkeley and Dalai Lama Fellows.
 Rachel started her career as an Analyst at TCC Group, a mission-driven consulting firm, and in 2010, co-founded Bluebelle Concierge, a home project management and relocation services firm for individuals, families and companies from Silicon Valley to San Francisco.

-Rachel is currently pursuing a MS in Organizational Leadership & Innovation at The Zelikow School of Jewish Nonprofit Management at Hebrew Union College - Jewish Institute of Religion in Los Angeles.
+Rachel received her MS in Organizational Leadership & Innovation at The Zelikow School of Jewish Nonprofit Management at Hebrew Union College - Jewish Institute of Religion in Los Angeles.
 She earned her BA in International Studies Political Science, with an emphasis on Communication, at the University of California, San Diego.
 Rachel is a Founding Board Member of Alliance for Girls, the largest regional alliance of girl-serving organizations and leaders in the country, mobilizing girls’ champions to advance equitable communities in which every girl thrives.
 She is a Bay Area native and lives in Marin with her husband, Jeremy and dog, Finn!

 Mary Seabury is the Chief Financial Officer of the Jim Joseph Foundation, a private foundation with assets of over $1 billion.
 She manages Finance, Tax, and Accounting.
 She was the founding CFO and established the financial basis and internal controls for the foundation’s granting function and diversified investment portfolio when the foundation was created in 2006.